Birmingham Gazette: History

 The Gazette was founded as the Birmingham Gazette and General Correspondent by Thomas Aris, a stationer from London who had moved to Birmingham in May 1740 and started a bookselling and printing business in the High Street.
 The first edition was issued on 16 November 1741, just under ten years after the town's first known newspaper, the Birmingham Journal.
 By 1743 it had absorbed its rival Warwick and Staffordshire Gazette – which had been founded in London in 1737 and moved to Birmingham in 1741 – and become the town's only newspaper.

-Although decried by its rivals as a "Mere register of sales or... broker's guide" due its high number of advertisements, Asa Briggs described the eighteenth century Gazette as "one of the most lucrative and important provincial papers, ranking with the Liverpool Mercury and the Edinburgh Courant".
+Although decried by its rivals as a "Mere register of sales or... broker's guide" due to its high number of advertisements, Asa Briggs described the eighteenth century Gazette as "one of the most lucrative and important provincial papers, ranking with the Liverpool Mercury and the Edinburgh Courant".

 Historical copies of the Gazette, dating back to 1741, are available to search and view in digitised form at the British Newspaper Archive.